 This section of the Green River is a favorite among families with a little more vacation time and kids ages five or six and older.
 You’ll encounter exciting rapids of varying intensity every day, interspersed with engaging hikes to ancient rock art and ruins left by early settlers of the canyon.
 Our guides will tailor the experience to match your family’s interests and abilities; for example, they know that most young kids will appreciate shorter hikes and more time to play on the beach.
 Depending on water levels, inflatable kayaks may add even more adventure.

-Families with adventurous kids at least ten years old love the thrills of Westwater Canyon's fast-paced and explosive whitewater.
+Families with adventurous kids at least twelve years old love the thrills of Westwater Canyon's fast-paced and explosive whitewater.
 Since most launches take place on Fridays, it’s the perfect weekend getaway for busy families with teenagers -- or for an adults-only escape.
 Depending on the water level and interest within the group, guided paddle boats may be used in place of rowboats for a more adventurous and hands-on ride.